 - Please only touch the produce you are going to buy.

 The bulk aisle is no longer self-service.
 For the time being, you can request goods at our bulk service counter.
 This table will be run by a knowledgable staff member that will fill your order for you.
 Remember the 6 ft. rule!
 You know how small our store is—forming a line ain’t gonna work.
 If you have a long list, no need to stand and wait.
 Feel free to do other shopping while your order is filled.

 Self-serve coffee will no longer be available.

-Nut butters, miso, etc have all been prepackaged.
+Nut butters, miso, etc have all been discontinued for the foreseeable future.

 - No more self-serve bagels or pastries.

-- Product limits per customer: 1 roll of toilet paper, 1 vinegar gallon, 1 bleach gallon
+- Product limits per customer: 1 unit of toilet paper, 1 vinegar gallon, 1 bleach gallon.

 Portland Area Mutual Aid: